SysBind/moodle-plagiarism_originality/README.md

 9. You're ready to start using the Plagiarism Originality Plugin for Moodle!

+[Click here](https://originality.world/Originality%20Plagiarism%20Plugin%20Installation%20Tutorial%202023-07.pdf]) to download a tutorial on how to configure the Originality plugin in Moodle.

 ## Usage

 After installing the plugin, educators can enable the plagiarism-checking feature for specific assignments or activities within Moodle.
 Here's how to use the plugin: